What is J Con?

 When is J Con?

-J Con is on Saturday and Sunday the 6th and 7th of October 2018
+J Con is on Saturday the 9th of November 2019

 Is this the first time J Con has been held?